 A Health Checkup for Men

-It’s true!
-Certain health issues become more frequent as men age.
-Family history plays a big part in what a physician will focus on, but there are key issues and screenings that are age-related for any man.
+It's important to know that many men's health issues become more frequent as men age.
+Family history plays a big part in what a physician will focus on, but there are key issues and screenings that are age-specific for all patients.

 |Age||Concerns & Screenings|